april-org/april-ann/README.md

 Requirements
 ------------

 Requires the following libraries.
-Versions are only orientative, it could work with older and newer versions.
+Versions are only orientative, it could work with older and newer versions whenver the API was compatible.

 - GNU C++ compiler (g++): v 4.7.2
 - Only in Linux systems: Lua 5.2 headers to tell April-ANN the default system path for Lua modules (`lua5.2-deb-multiarch.h` header).